 Best grown in average, well-drained soils in full sun.
 Less floriferous if grown in part shade.
 Well-drained soil is the key to growing this plant well.
 Cut or sheer plants stems back by 1/3 after flowering to encourage new growth and to maintain compact habit.
 In cold winter climates, mulch plants with evergreen boughs in winter to help minimize potential damage from sun scorch and desiccation.
 Stems may root where they touch the ground creating new plants which can be left as is or transplanted to other areas.

-Evergreen candytuft (sempervirens in Latin meaning always green) is a low-growing, spreading, woody-based, herbaceous perennial (sometimes called a subshrub) which typically forms a foliage mound 6-12" tall and spreading to 18" wide.
-It is evergreen in warm winter climates, but semi-evergreen in cold winter climates where the foliage may suffer significant decline in harsh winters.
-Small, pure white, 4-petaled flowers in dense, flattened clusters (corymbs) appear in a profuse, early-to-late-spring bloom which often totally obscures the foliage.
+Iberis sempervirens, commonly called candytuft, is a low-growing, spreading, woody-based, herbaceous perennial or sub-shrub which typically forms a foliage mound rising to 6-12” tall and spreading to 18” wide or more.
+It is native to southern Europe.
+It is evergreen in warm winter climates, but semi-evergreen in cold winter climates where the foliage may become straggly or otherwise suffer significant decline in harsh winters.
+Small, pure white, 4-petaled flowers in dense, flattened clusters (corymbs) appear in a profuse, early-to-late-spring bloom (March-May), the density of which often totally obscures the foliage beneath.
 Flowers sometimes gradually age to light pink.
-Numerous, oblong, entire, dark green, leathery leaves (1-1.5" long).
+Numerous, oblong, entire, narrow, dark green, leathery leaves (1-1.5” long).

 Wet, poorly-drained soils inevitably lead to crown rot which can devastate plantings.
 Susceptible to club root which results in stunted growth.
 Desiccation and sun scorch may damage the evergreen foliage in cold winter climates.